Kairieji/diem25/README.md

 Edmund Burke’s line applies to today’s Europe perfectly: “The only thing necessary for the triumph of evil is that good people do nothing.”
 Committed democrats must resolve to act across Europe.
 With a view to call forth just such a surge, we are gathering on 9th February in Berlin to found a movement,DiEM25.

-We come from every part of Europe and are united by different cultures, languages, accents, political party affiliations, ideologies, skin colours, gender identities, faiths and conceptions of the good society.
+*We come from every part of Europe and are united by different cultures, languages, accents, political party affiliations, ideologies, skin colours, gender identities, faiths and conceptions of the good society.*

+**Mes kilę iš visų Europos kamperlių ir esame jungiami skirtingų kultūrų, kalbų, afiliacijų su skirtingomis politinėmis partijomis, ideologijų, odos spalvų, identitetų, tikėjimų, ir trokštamos visuomenės sampratų**

-We come together as committed Europeans determined to prevent a clueless EU establishment, which is deeply contemptuous of democracy, from rendering impossible an authentically democratic European union.
+*We come together as committed Europeans determined to prevent a clueless EU establishment, which is deeply contemptuous of democracy, from rendering impossible an authentically democratic European union.*

+**Mes ateiname kartu, kaip įsitikinę Europiečiai, ryžtingai rengiamės užkirsti kelią situacijoje nebesigaudančiam ES establišmentui, kuris giliai ir iš principo su panieka žiūri į demokratiją, paversti autentišką demokratinę Europos Sąjungą neįmanoma**

-One simple, radical idea is the motivating force behind DiEM25:
+*One simple, radical idea is the motivating force behind DiEM25:*

-Democratise Europe!
+**Diem25 motyvuoja viena paprasta, radikali idėja"*

+*Democratise Europe!*

+**Demokratizuokime Europą!**

-The EU will either be democratised or it will disintegrate!
+*The EU will either be democratised or it will disintegrate!*

+**ES bus arba demokratizuota arba dezintegruosis**

 Our immediate priority is (A) full transparency in decision-making (e.g. live-streaming of European Council, Ecofin and Eurogroup meetings, full disclosure of trade negotiation documents, publication of ECB minutes etc.) and (B) the urgent redeployment of existing EU institutions in the pursuit of innovative policies that genuinely address the crises of debt, banking, inadequate investment, rising poverty and migration.